supposedly/booksy/spec/d+ds.md

       to choose two or three of their own colors; to match their school's team colors, for instance... colors should not NOT be jarring or overly-contrasting in any way, since the foremost goal is of course readability.
+  >> The difference in color between the header background and an active routerLink's in it
+     is 3682091, and the difference between the header background and an *:active* (ie a being-clicked) header button is 7303023.

 __[CONCEPTS]__
 ![!][NOTE:] These are the abstract ideas and terms utilized in the rest of the documentation.